 In March, Trifecta had infused $1.1 million in debt in the Bengaluru-based agritech startup.

 The fresh proceeds will be used to expand to new geographies, strengthen the product and technology team and ramp up the supply chain infrastructure.

 Launched as a hyperlocal grocery delivery company in 2015, Ninjacart pivoted to become a full-fledged B2B marketplace in just seven months of operation.

-It essentially helps supermarkets, kirana stores, and standalone shops to procure fresh fruits and vegetables, staples and FMCG goods directly from farmers and brands.
+It essentially helps supermarkets, kirana stores, and standalone shops to procure fresh fruits and vegetables directly from farmers.

 NinjaCart currently has a sourcing network of more than 3000 farmers across south India and moves fresh produce from farm to 4,000 retailers every day.
 The startup is targetting a network of nearly 10,000 retailers by March next year.

 Operational in Bengaluru, Hyderabad, and Chennai, Ninjacart has a sourcing network of more than 3000 across south India and it claims to moves fresh produce from farm to over 4000 retailers on a daily basis.